And don’t despair trying.

 Since everyone is out there showing their great product or service to the world, you see the same resources and tricks repeated continuously to the point of becoming exhausting.

-I don’t know if it happens to you, but it makes me sick to see the same marketing resources over and over again.
+It bores me to tears when I see the same marketing resources over and over again.

 People with very little originality who copy others and don’t create anything new.